kevinlawler/NSDate-TimeAgo/README.md

 ## Use

 1. Add the files to your project.
-(Note: Xcode doesn't care where you add the localization files.)
+(Note: Xcode doesn't care if or where you add the localization files.)
 2. Import the header using  `#import "NSDate+TimeAgo.h"`
 3. Call the `timeAgo` method in the following way: